 |Tight Ends||Games||Total||Per 160||Sqr Root||Sum||Off||Def|

 Tight end isn’t a real deep field.
-Antonio Gates may play one more season, then he’ll be up there with these guys.
-Who else … Keith Jackson?
+A ton of 5,000-yard, 50-touchdown guys.
+Antonio Gates may play one more season, then he’ll be up there.

 |Offensive Line||Games||Total||Per 160||Sqr Root||Sum||Off||Def|